Rephonic

 Latest Episodes

-Crystallized intelligence, Messianic Judaism, authority of the CCC and more on Called to Communion with Dr. David Anders.
+Particles of the Eucharist, penal substitution, benefits of the death of Christ and more on Called to Communion with Dr. David Anders.

 Key Facts